 You can read all the details in the 1Password Security Design white paper.

-The most convenient basket
+The most convenient password manager

 - Works on all your devices.
 Have a Mac and a PC?
 No problem.
 1Password is also available for iOS, Android, Linux, and Chromebooks.

 - Works in all your browsers.
 Want to use Safari at home and Chrome at work?
 1Password is everywhere you need your passwords.